 It’s no question that hackers nowadays have gotten exceedingly clever – almost unfairly so.
-There’s a type of online scam called phishing that everyone should know about – and no, it doesn’t have anything to do with fish.
+It’s important to protect your business from online scams, and one of the biggest threats is a scam called phishing – and no, it doesn’t have anything to do with fish.
 The name is disappointingly misleading.
 Anyways, phishing is when a hacker or scammer impersonates a trusted institution, like a bank, to trick targets into giving away personal information.
 But there’s a whole other level of phishing.
 And that’s called spear phishing (again, not quite sure where they got the name.)
 Spear phishing is even more nefarious than regular phishing because it’s harder to detect.
 We’ll go over what spear phishing is and how to avoid it.

 Nowadays, many businesses would feel powerless without their computers.
-We depend on our technology to help us run our lives, and businesses are no exception.
+We depend on our technology to help us run our lives, and businesses are no exception – which is why it’s important to learn how to manage your IT risk.
 Technology is great, but it’s also a weak spot for businesses because computers can be targeted by hackers.
 The reality is that even though our machines seem nice and secure, locked away in our office building or store, they’re actually very susceptible to attack.
 In the hands of a hacker, computers are like putty.
 And, to be honest, so are humans.
 We’re not as smart as we like to think we are sometimes.
-And that’s why it’s so important to go over a few types of online scam that could hurt your business, which is exactly what we’re going to do in this article.
+And that’s why it’s so important to go over a few different online scams that could hurt your business, which is exactly what we’re going to do in this article.

 No employer wants to see an employee get hurt on the job.
 You don’t want to see your employees in pain, and workplace injuries often have long-lasting effects on any business.
 But accidents are inevitable, and eventually you may find yourself dealing with a workplace injury or illness.
-And if you do, there are six things you absolutely have to do.
-Keep in mind that time is of the essence when workplace accidents are involved, so don’t delay.
+This is why workers’ compensation insurance is a vital part of any business’s insurance plan.
+If you do ever have a workplace accident, there are six things you absolutely have to do.